 With Covid-19 related closures, many people across the province are out of work or working reduced hours.
 Although there is a variety of available financial aid, many renters are struggling to make ends meet.
 It is important to understand that rent remains payable on the same terms as those set out in your rental agreement.

-Individuals may be confused about this issue because the provincial government has announced that the Office of Residential Tenancies (ORT) is not accepting applications for evictions related to unpaid rent or other non-urgent claims while the current state of emergency is in effect.
-However, once that state of emergency is over, landlords will be able to take steps to evict tenants for any rent that is more than 15 days overdue.
+Individuals may be confused about this issue.
+In March, 2020 the provincial government announced that the Office of Residential Tenancies (ORT) would not be accepting applications for evictions related to unpaid rent or other non-urgent claims in response to the Covid-19 pandemic.
+However, as the Re-Open Saskatchewan plan moves forward, more and more people are returning to work.
+Accordingly, the ORT has announced that they will resume hearing eviction applications on August 4, 2020.
+At that time landlords will be able to take steps to evict tenants for any rent that is more than 15 days overdue.
 More information about evictions is available here.

 The Office of Residential Tenancies (ORT) encourages tenants to talk to their landlord about their personal circumstances.
 It may be possible to come to a temporary agreement that works for both parties.
 Tenants receiving Social Assistance payments must use it to pay rent when it is due.